wallarm/product-documentation/docs/latest/demo-videos/waf-events-inspection.md

-# Inspecting events detected by the Wallarm WAF node
+# Inspecting events detected by the Wallarm filtering node

 ## Viewing statistics on detected events on the dashboards